Learn2Thrive

 Learn2Thrive (grad & undergrad)

-Best suited for undergraduate students and graduate students taking courses.
-Join us for our holistic 10-week program and learn how to thrive.
+Best suited for undergraduate students who have completed at least one semester of university study, as well as course-based graduate students.
+Join us for our holistic 6-week program and learn how to thrive.

 What do I gain from participating in Learn2Thrive?